History of Customer Relationship Management (CRM) Software.

 History Of CRM:

-CRM started its journey from those old days when businesses used paper and pen to note down basic customer details and sales information.
+Those days paper and pen were enough for businesses to note down basic customer details and sales information.

-Do you remember a device with rotating wheel fitted with removable cards?
+A device with rotating wheel fitted with removable cards –

 Yes, that’s a Rolodex – a rotating file device to store contact information.